Glossary

 Machine

-Machines are individual compute infrastructure units that a provider wants to add to NodeOps Cloud.
+Machines are individual Compute infrastructure units that a provider wants to add to NodeOps Cloud.
 Machines have to added to the NodeOps Network under each provider using the "Add Machine" process which is part of the provider onboarding process.

 N